ArttuKuikka/Y2Sharp/README.md

 # Y2Sharp

+ !!WARNING!! this api is still under development. it does work but doesn't give any error data and also some other things!!!

 Fastest Youtube downloader api for C# using Y2Mate.com

 Created because i found all other youtube downloader apis were too slow for my need so i decided to create my own using the y2mate.com website.